What Is Gentleminions? Why Teenagers Are Wearing Suits To The Cinema

-If you’ve spent any time on TikTok in the past few weeks, you will have likely seen videos showing teenage boys and young men wearing suits to the cinema to see Minions: The Rise of Gru, the latest animated spin-off of the Despicable Me movie franchise.
+If you’ve spent any time on TikTok in the past few days, you’ve most probably come across videos showing teenage boys and young men wearing suits to the cinema to see Minions: The Rise of Gru, the latest animated spin-off of the Despicable Me movie franchise.
 The TikTok trend has been dubbed, #GentleMinions.

 Where did the GentleMinions trend come from?

-It’s not clear exactly where the trend started, but it has quickly taken hold around the world.
-However, it has become such a phenomenon, and even a nuisance, that some cinemas have started to ban anyone wearing a suit to a screening of the movie.
+The trend started in Chatswood (a suburb in Sydney, Australia), but it has quickly taken hold around the world.
+In fact, it has become such a phenomenon – or rather a nuisance – that some cinemas have started to ban anyone wearing a suit from a screening of the movie.

 Why are cinemas banning the GentleMinions trend?